Modernize Your Employee Incentive Program

 Two things that every manager, leader, and HR admin thinks about on a regular basis are employee motivation and employee engagement.
 These two bastions of the employee experience are vital to the health and productivity of your organization.
 After all, businesses with a high number of engaged and motivated employees are 21% more profitable and 17% more productive.

 So what exactly are incentives?
 What are the best practices for implementing them?
 What are good incentive ideas?
-Will Craig confess his love for Samantha?
-Get all these answers and more on this episode of “Employee Incentives: A Love Story.”
+Get the answers to all these questions and more in this guide to creating an effective employee incentive program for the modern workplace.

 Incentives are rewards or prizes of some kind that are directly tied to a measurable action or accomplishment.
 There’s a dictionary definition for you.
 But to clarify what that means exactly, it’s actually easiest to look at what incentives aren’t